avent-ai/sales-agent/website/docs/Tools/Product_catalog.md

 ---

 # Product catalog
-To ensure that SalesGPT can effectively understand and utilize your product catalog, it is important to set up the correct chunk size in the text splitter within the `tools.py` file.
+To ensure that SallySalesBuddy can effectively understand and utilize your product catalog, it is important to set up the correct chunk size in the text splitter within the `tools.py` file.
 Proper chunking helps in maintaining the context and coherence of the product information.

 Here are two examples of incorrect setups and one example of a correct setup: